hamlet-io/docs/docs/foundations/links.md

 When linking to a component, you must specify the `Tier` and `Component` attributes.
 Links to a SubComponent first link to the parent using the `Component` attribute, and then use the specific attribute type named for that SubComponent.
 To create a link to a Lambda Function for example, the `Component` attribute is used to filter to the parent, whilst the `Function` attribute specifies the exact `Function` SubComponent.

 # Link Filters
 By default, Link definitions assume that both source and target components have matching "Instance" and "Version" identifiers.
-Where this is not the case the difference must be explicitely assigned to the link with the `Instance` and/or `Version` attributes.
+Where this is not the case the difference must be explicitely assigned to the link with the `Instance` and/or `Version` attributes (see the example of `example-db` linking to `example-function` below).
+Where they do match, the `Instance` and `Version` are not required (`second-lambda-example` linking to `example-db` below).

 ### Linking to a Component
 ```json